Mission OverviewSFXTI logo showing a snowflake over top the sun

 Status

-The SFXTI payload has successfully completed thermal and vibrational environmental testing.
-The instrument has been delivered to Aegis Aerospace at Johnson Space Center and is awaiting integration onto STP-H10.
-The current best estimate for launch and on-orbit operation is December 2024.
+The SFXTI payload successfully completed thermal and vibrational environmental testing in February of 2024.
+The instrument was delivered to Aegis Aerospace at Johnson Space Center soon after for integration with STP-H10.